The Perfect Weekend in Sydney – Where to eat, drink and shop if you love vintage, and luxury but only have a couple of days to spare.

 Bennelong Point with a dreamy view on the Sydney Harbour Bridge near Hacienda Bar!

-The Commons – for the perfect lunch.
+The Commons– for the perfect lunch.

 Address: 32 Burton St, Darlinghurst NSW 2010 Sydney

 The Commons was a serendipitous find and the result of turning into the wrong street.
-What attracted me to this place was it’s cosy interior, great selection of wine on the menu and excellent background music which is more important than you might think:) Very welcoming, entertaining staff and good food – I had a delicious mushroom risotto- makes the place perfect for a lunch or dinner.
+What attracted me to this place was its cosy interior, great selection of wine on the menu and excellent background music which is more important than you might think:) Very welcoming, entertaining staff and good food – I had a delicious mushroom risotto- make the place perfect for a lunch or dinner.

-Martin Place – for the perfect Matrix moment in Sydney:)
+Martin Place – for the perfect Matrix moment in Sydney

 Address: the corner of Martin Place and Pitt Street.

-I’m a big fan of The Matrix and couldn’t resist having my picture taken in one of the film’s location.
+I’m a big fan of The Matrix and couldn’t resist having my picture taken in one of the film’s locations.
 I was considering the bridge at first but the fountain from the scene with the woman in the red dress turned out to look more impressive in reality.

 P.S From Perth with Love!